-The School of Architecture encourages first-hand experiences of diverse peoples, places and cultures - nationally and internationally - so that we might better engage the world in which we live.
-Educational travel experiences can be integrated into degree plans in several ways, including, but not limited to, the following:
+The School of Architecture encourages first-hand experiences of diverse peoples, places, and cultures - nationally and internationally - so that we might better engage the world in which we live.
+Educational travel experiences can be integrated into degree plans in several ways.

-Studio Mexico explores the rich cultural and built environment of Mexico.
-It involves a nine-day trip to Mexico visiting the site of the design project as well as other places of significance.
+Studio Mexico offers students the opportunity to explore the rich cultural and built environment of Mexico.
+It involves a nine-day trip to Mexico where students will visit the site of the semester's design project as well as other places of significance.
 Students participating in this studio are required to take the class Mexican Architecture and Urbanism offered every spring.
 The class can be taken concurrently with Studio Mexico or during the previous spring semester.
 Studio Mexico is offered every other spring.

-Advanced Studios also offer brief, unique opportunities each semester to travel abroad.
+Advanced Studios and Community & Regional Planning practicums often offer brief, unique opportunities for students to travel abroad.
 Recent Advanced Studio international field trips have included site visits to Brazil, Ecuador, England, France, Germany, Japan, Iceland, Portugal, and Spain, among others.

 Exchange Programs offer students an amazing opportunity to study at a foreign university during a semester, year, or summer abroad.
-UTSOA approved reciprocal exchange programs exist at the universities listed below; the list is subject to change.
+School of Architecture-approved reciprocal exchange programs exist at the following universities; the list is subject to change.
 Please speak with your SOA academic advisor before committing to an architecture or interior design exchange program.